 With CDC’s major reorganization in 1980-81, I became the first Director of the Division of Reproductive Health.
 In 1985, CDC assigned me to Emory to develop the Global Health Track, and in 1987 to USAID, New Delhi for two years—in charge of Population, Health and Nutrition.
 When I returned from India, I spent six years developing Maternal and Child Health epidemiology in the Georgia Health Department.

 After 30 years with CDC working in 40+ countries and with most State Health Departments, I retired from CDC in 1999—went with my brother briefly to Antarctica—and then joined RSPH, the first two years in Epidemiology and now in Global Health.
-I served as Director of Graduate Studies from 2003-2016 and since August 2016, I serve as Coordinator, Humphrey Fellowship Program.
+I served as Director of Graduate Studies from 2003-2016 and from August 2016 to June 2021, I served as Coordinator, Humphrey Fellowship Program.

 March 1978 - PHS Commendation Medal in recognition of sustained high quality work performance in the development of the international family planning evaluation assistance programs.